← Back to Blog

 Commercial (C-1, C-2, C-3) Retail, offices, services, hotels, motels, tourist accommodations Permitted as Commercial STRs

-Mixed-Use (MU) Residential and commercial combined Permitted as Commercial STRs (due to commercial component)
+Mixed-Use (MU) Residential and commercial combined Permitted as Commercial STRs

-Rural Areas (Specific Provisions) Tourist accommodations, one commercial tourist accommodation per property Permitted as Commercial STRs (with specific local by-law provisions)
+Rural Areas (Specific Provisions) Tourist accommodations, one commercial tourist accommodation per property Permitted as Commercial STRs (with local by-law provisions)

-Residential (R-1, R-2, R-3) Single-family homes, duplexes, apartments Generally NOT permitted for backyard suites as Commercial STRs (unless through discretionary application or specific local by-law exceptions)
+Residential (R-1, R-2, R-3) Single-family homes, duplexes, apartments Generally NOT permitted for backyard suites as Commercial STRs

 How to Get Permits and Approvals